brandonkal/inkjet/README.md

 $ inkjet release
 Release
 ```

-Note that the above example `.` works because as the docker build is run from frontend directory.

 ````

+Note that in the above example `.` works because as the docker build is run from frontend directory.

 ### Running inkjet from within a script

 You can easily call `inkjet` within scripts if you need to chain commands together.
 However, if you plan on [running inkjet with a different inkfile](#running-inkjet-with-a-different-inkfile), you should consider using the `$INK` utility instead which allows your scripts to be location-agnostic.

+Shell scripts execute as if `set -e` is set.

 **Example:**